 Given the huge global influence of Queen and Mercury, in particular, it’s likely that more things might be named after him in the future.

-Mercury has been portrayed on TV and film multiple times of the years, including a 2012 BBC drama called Best Possible Taste: The Kenny Everett Story, but the most notable depiction of the singer came with 2018’s Bohemian Rhapsody.
+Mercury has been portrayed on TV and film multiple times over the years, including a 2012 BBC drama called Best Possible Taste: The Kenny Everett Story.
+But the most notable depiction of the singer came with 2018’s Bohemian Rhapsody.

 Photo by Twentieth Century Fox Film Corporation

 This film, named after one of Queen’s most iconic songs, focuses on the life of Freddie and the formation of the band, with American-Egyptian actor Rami Malek playing the part of Freddie.
 The film was directed by Bryan Singer, who was later replaced by Dexter Fletcher, and has been a commercial success, as well as receiving a lot of good reviews.